kbaseattic/design_docs/data/KBaseFBAModeling.md

         string id_type;
     } get_gapgens_params;
 5. get_reactions(get_reactions_params input) returns (list<Reaction> out_reactions);
+  * /* Input parameters for the "get_reactions" function.

+		list<reaction_id> reactions - a list of the reaction IDs for the reactions to be returned (a required argument) string id_type - the type of ID that should be used in the output data (a optional argument; default is 'ModelSEED') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)*/
   * typedef structure {
 		list<reaction_id> reactions;
 		string auth;
         string id_type;
     } get_reactions_params;
 6. get_compounds(get_compounds_params input) returns (list<Compound> out_compounds);
+  * /*
+	        Input parameters for the "get_compounds" function.
+		list<compound_id> compounds - a list of the compound IDs for the compounds to be returned (a required argument) string id_type - the type of ID that should be used in the output data (a optional argument; default is 'ModelSEED') string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)*/
   * typedef structure {
 		list<compound_id> compounds;
 		string auth;